arockenberger/thankyou/README.md

 * [index.html](index.html)
   * *HTML-code, containing style information*
 * [javascript.js](javascript.js)
-  * *Javascript file containing the quotes from the sticky notes and a script for generating quotes randomly.The script also contains style information.*
+  * *Javascript file containing the quotes from the sticky notes and a script for generating quotes randomly.
+The script also contains style information.*
 * [yellow-sticky_800px.png](yellow-sticky_800px.png)
   * *Image file of a sticky note, serves as a background image.*